This is the ultimate WordPress SEO checklist.

 For example, it might include menu items from the main menu rather than content relevant to the query.

-And sometimes the site owners get it wrong and create bad titles and descriptions.
+And sometimes the website owners get it wrong and create bad titles and descriptions.
 Or they had it right, then changed it and got it wrong.

 If the title and meta description are poor, it’s an opportunity for you.